kiranz/just-api/docs/docs/features.md

 ## Request Specification

-A typical request specification includes request path, headers, query params, path params, and payload (if applicable).
+A typical request specification includes request method, path, headers, query params, path params, and payload (if applicable).

 ### Request Methods
 Just-API supports following HTTP request methods.
-You can have a request specification which includes any of these methods.
+You can have a request specification with any of these HTTP methods.

 * GET
 * POST